securitybunker/databunker.org/content/home/definitions/tokenization-service/index.md

 ![Databunker digram](/img/diagram.png)

-Unlike classical tokenization service, Databunker gets the whole user profile and generate **user token** for it.
-Databunker stored user profile in encrypted format and builts a secure and quick search index to find user record for example by email address.
-This search index is also hashed on the disk so, no personal data is saved in clear text in the Databunker.
-User profile in JSON structure is stored as encrypted binary value in the backend database.
+Unlike classical tokenization service, **Databunker** gets the whole user profile and generate **user token** for it.
+Databunker stored user profiles in JSON format in an encrypted format.
+Databunker builts a secure and quick search index to find user records for example by email address.
+This search index is also hashed on the disk.
+As a result, no personal data is saved in clear text in the Databunker backend database.